Design (Product, Ceramics, Silversmithing and Jewellery) BDes (Hons)

 Year: 2

-This module engages students in discussions of the issues that underpin contemporary, creative design practice.
-Students are encouraged to contribute actively their own ideas, theories, opinions on key design issues and to develop intellectual and conceptual tools to challenge and inform their own developing practice.
-It provides students with the necessary frameworks, methodologies and core skills of writing and presentation in a variety of media formats (video-documentary, journal editing) to undertake the major writing project in their final year.
-The module builds on and broadens the skills learnt in Level 4 module and introduces new skills to be consolidated in Level 6 module.
+This module engages you in discussions of issues that underpin contemporary design practice.
+You are encouraged to contribute your own ideas, theories, opinions on key design issues and to develop intellectual tools to challenge and inform your developing practice.
+It provides you with the necessary critical frameworks and core skills in academic writing and oral presentation to undertake the major writing and research project in final year.

 Year: 3